Skip to main content

 Serbia Visa Fees Breakdown (2026)

-Serbia's visa fees are lower than the standard Schengen visa fee, reflecting the country's position outside the EU.
+Serbia's short-stay visa fee is lower than the standard Schengen visa fee, reflecting the country's position outside the EU.
 All fees are non-refundable regardless of the visa decision.

 Serbia Visa Fees from Dubai (2026)